Entry and exit

 Aviation Safety Network website for information on aviation safety in Belize.

-You are subject to the local laws of Belize, including those which appear harsh by Australian standards.
 If you're arrested or jailed, the Australian Government will do what it can to help you under our

-Consular Services Charter.
+Consular services charter.
 But we can't get you out of trouble or out of jail.
-Research laws before travelling, especially for an extended stay.

 Penalties for drug offences, including possession, are severe and include lengthy imprisonment served in local jails.

 Serious crimes, such as treason and murder, may attract the death penalty.